othmanalikhan-apps/project_aardvark/README.md

 ## How to Run

-#### Simple Method
+### Simple Method

-Automatically create a local virtual environment and install the necessary packages into it by running:
+Create and install the needed environment (virtual environment and required packages) by simply running the following script:

     install.bat

-Thereafter, launch the server and then connect to it via a client by running:
+Now launch the server then connect to it via the client by running the following scripts:

+    runServer.bat
     runClient.bat
-    runServer.bat

-#### Fight Me Method
+### Fight Me Method

-You can manually install the necessary packages thereafter invoking the server and client via `setup.py`.
-The full list of commands available are mentioned
+Otherwise, if you prefer an unnecessary challenge, you can manually install the dependencies thereafter invoking the server and client via `setup.py`.
-below:
+The full list of commands available are mentioned below:

     python setup.py runClient
     python setup.py runServer